msieprawski/resource-table/README.md

  - translations *(default and custom)*
  - default value for searchable columns
  - more searchable columns types *(date, datetime, range)*
- - custom pagination layouts *(not available in Laravel 5 but it'll be using this package)*
  - add some tests

 ## Compatibility